15 New Canal,

 1 person favorited this theater

 The Gaumont Palace Cinema opened on 7th September 1931 with Ralph Lynn in “Chance of a Night Time”.
-It was a project of Albany Ward, a division of Gaumont British Theatres.
+It was a project of the Albany Ward Circuit, a division of Gaumont British Theatres.
 This is possibly one of the most unique historic cinema buildings in the United Kingdom, perhaps the World!

 The facade and outer foyer is actually a Grade I Listed building, built as Ye Halle of John Halle, a Tudor Gothic style building which was originally built as the home of a 15th Century wool merchant around 1470.
 It received a new Mock Tudor style facade, designed by Pugin in 1834.
 Inside the foyer is all genuine from the pre-Tudor period and has original Oak beams in the ceiling with shields and swords hanging on the walls.